 2019 J.P.
 Morgan Global Payment Trends

-Expanding your e-commerce business?
-Navigate new global markets with our local payments insights
+Navigate new global markets with our e-commerce payments trends

 What time of day does an online shopper in Singapore typically convert their basket into a sale, and what is the favourite way to pay in Mexico?
 To succeed in e-commerce, merchants must stay abreast of trends, technological advances, regulatory changes and even local traditions.
 To help our clients locate, attract and keep their customers, we have tracked and assessed e-commerce developments in 34 mature and emerging markets around the globe.